ISISComputingGroup/ibex_developers_manual/Plan-how-to-deploy-automatically-on-30-instruments.md

 - In the solution where Ibex and SECI are on different VMs, how easy would it be for an **instrument scientist** to switch between them?
 I presume we don't want to give them admin access to VMs so they'd have to call the support team.
 That raises two issues:
     - Will that generate too many extra calls to support?
     - Will everyone who might have the support phone have the ability to do the switch
+- How do we handle post-installation tasks in the proposed solution?
+- How do we do hotfixes in the proposed solution?

 ## Plan of attack